swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 }
 ```

 Note that `Span` does _not_ conform to `Collection`.
-This is because `Collection`, as originally conceived and enshrined in existing source code, assumes pervasive copyability and escapability for itself as well as its elements.
+This is because `Collection`, as originally conceived and enshrined in existing source code, assumes pervasive copyability and escapability of the `Collection` itself as well as of element type.
 In particular a subsequence of a `Collection` is semantically a separate value from the instance it was derived from.
 In the case of `Span`, a sub-span representing a subrange of its elements _must_ have the same lifetime as the `Span` from which it originates.
 Another proposal will consider collection-like protocols to accommodate different combinations of `~Copyable` and `~Escapable` for the collection and its elements.

-`Span`s representing subsets of consecutive elements can be extracted out of a larger `Span` with an API similar to the recently added `extracting()` functions of `UnsafeBufferPointer`:
+`Span`s representing subsets of consecutive elements can be extracted out of a larger `Span` with an API similar to the `extracting()` functions recently added to `UnsafeBufferPointer` in support of non-copyable elements:

 ```swift
 extension Span where Element: ~Copyable & ~Escapable {